 The web pages of the Finnish National Agency for Education are intended for individuals who have completed their qualification abroad provide useful information for your guidance work.
-A wizard available on the pages guides individuals who have completed their qualifications abroad in finding out whether they need a decision on recognition of their qualifications and where to apply for it.
 There is also information on the different types of decisions and instructions on how to apply for a decision from the Finnish National Agency for Education.

 Brochure on recognition of qualifications

 The brochure explains in which situations one needs a decision on recognition of qualifications completed abroad and who makes the decision.
 The brochure also describes the decision-making process at the Finnish National Agency for Education.

 The brochure is published in Finnish, Swedish, English, Arabic, Chinese, Estonian, Farsi, French, Portuguese, Russian and Spanish.

 Flow chart: is a decision on recognition needed?

 With help of the flow chart, individuals who have completed their qualifications abroad can find out whether they need a decision on recognition of their qualifications.
 The flow chart also clarifies which bodies are responsible for the recognition decisions.
 It can be useful in guidance work.
 The flow chart is published in Finnish, Swedish, English, Arabic and Russian.

 Guide on recognition of teacher education completed abroad

 The guide on recognition of teacher education completed abroad is intended primarily for experts working with teachers who hold foreign qualifications.

 As an annex in the guide, there is a flow chart that can be used to find out, together with the individual who has obtained a foreign qualification, how to gain eligibility to work as a teacher in Finland.
 The guide is published in Finnish, Swedish and English.